redhat-openstack/website/source/uncategorized/rdo-manager.html.md

 ## About

 RDO-Manager is an OpenStack Deployment & Management tool for RDO.
-It combines the best from the [OpenStack TripleO](http://wiki.openstack.org/wiki/TripleO) and [SpinalStack](http://spinal-stack.readthedocs.org/en/latest/) projects.
+It is based on [OpenStack TripleO](http://wiki.openstack.org/wiki/TripleO) project and its philosophy is inspired by [SpinalStack](http://spinal-stack.readthedocs.org/en/latest/) project.

 RDO-Manager Architecture Overview: <http://www.rdoproject.org/RDO_Manager_Architecture_Overview>